Think Fungus: Fungal Disease Awareness Week Aug 8, 2017

 What products comprise Cidara’s initial portfolio?

 Cidara’s lead product candidate is a novel echinocandin antifungal, rezafungin, intended for the treatment and prevention of life-threatening invasive fungal infections.
 In addition, Cidara has developed a proprietary immunotherapy platform, Cloudbreak™, designed to create compounds that direct a patient’s immune cells to attack and eliminate pathogens that cause infectious disease.
-Cidara’s lead Cloudbreak compound is CD201, targeting multi-drug resistant Gram-negative infections.
+Cidara’s lead Cloudbreak compounds target multi-drug resistant Gram-negative infections.

 Where can I find more information about Cidara’s R&D programs?